karanit25/Smava_Test_Suite/README.md

 Download on local and update config.properties to make OS selection
 From root folder run "mvn clean test -DsuiteXmlFile=testng.xml"
-For more details go to Wiki Page.
+For more details go to Wiki.